sodadata/docs/soda-sql/tests.md

 In the example below, the user defined the `valid_format` as `date_eu` or dd/mm/yyyy format.
 The metric `invalid_percentage` refers to the `valid_format` configuration key to determine if the data in the column is valid.
 Note that `valid_format` applies only to columns with data type TEXT.
 Refer to [Data types]({% link soda/supported-data-types.md %}) for details.

-To see a list of all available column configuration keys, see [Column configureation keys]({% link soda-sql/sql_metrics.md %}#column-configuration-keys).
+To see a list of all available column configuration keys, see [Column configuration keys]({% link soda-sql/sql_metrics.md %}#column-configuration-keys).

 ```yaml
 columns: